petrasvestartas/statics/README.md

 # Statics

 C++ header only library inspired by the book **Engineering Mechanics STATICS** by R. C. Hibbeler.

-This repository is created for self-learning purposes.
+This repository is created for self-learning purposes, by always being annoyed of not knowing even a little bit of Statics...

 ## Compilation
 **Windows**